ibm-cloud-docs/watsonx-code-assistant/cloud-setup-z.md

 - Provision an instance of {{site.data.keyword.wca_short}} through the [{{site.data.keyword.cloud_notm}} catalog](https://cloud.ibm.com/catalog){: external} page or by working with an IBM sales representative.

-- Download the `IBM watsonx Code Assistant for Z 2.0 Multiplatform Multilingual eAssembly` from [IBM Passport Advantage](https://www.ibm.com/software/passportadvantage/).
+- Download the `IBM watsonx Code Assistant for Z 2.0 Multiplatform Multilingual eAssembly` from [IBM Passport Advantage](https://www.ibm.com/software/passportadvantage/){: external}.

 When you finish provisioning your instance, click **Setup** to open an onboarding checklist page to help you configure the instance.
 Or, you can select **Administration** and then **Setup** to access this onboarding checklist.